apache/druid/docs/data-management/automatic-compaction.md

 When using the MSQ task engine for auto-compaction, keep the following limitations in mind:

-- The `metricSpec` field is only supported for idempotent aggregators.
-For more information, see [Idempotent aggregators](#idempotent-aggregators).
+- The `metricSpec` field is only supported for certain aggregators.
+For more information, see [Supported aggregators](#supported-aggregators).
 - Only dynamic and range-based partitioning are supported
 - Set `rollup`  to `true` if and only if `metricSpec` is not empty or null.
 - You can only partition on string dimensions.
 However, multi-valued string dimensions are not supported.
 - The `maxTotalRows` config is not supported in `DynamicPartitionsSpec`.
 Use `maxRowsPerSegment` instead.

-##### Idempotent aggregators
+##### Supported aggregators

-Idempotent aggregators are aggregators that can be applied repeatedly on a column and each run produces the same results, such as the following `longSum` aggregator:
+Auto-compaction using the MSQ task engine only supports aggregators.
+Only aggregators where repeated runs of the aggregator on a column produce the same results each time, such as the following `longSum` aggregator:

 ```
 {"name": "added", "type": "longSum", "fieldName": "added"}